We are a not for profit organisation run by volunteers, arts grants and donations!

 To educate young people through talks and collaborative workshops on songwriting, design, feminism and music history

-To support and promote the presence of women, trans and gender non-conforming youth in music.
+To support and promote the presence of women, transgender and gender non-conforming youth in music

 Here is a cute video of our camp earlier this year!

-The inaugural five-day Girls Rock!
-Camp Aotearoa was held at MAINZ in Auckland for young women aged 12-17 years old in January 2018 and was hugely successful.
-We are supported by Recorded Music New Zealand, the New Zealand Music Commission, Spark, MAINZ and Auckland Council but as a non-profit organisation we have ongoing costs and need the support of the public to help us achieve our goals of encouraging young women into music.
+We are supported by Recorded Music New Zealand, the New Zealand Music Commission, Spark, MAINZ and Auckland Council but as a non-profit organisation we have ongoing costs and need the support of the public to help us achieve our goals of encouraging young women into music, contact us to donate.

 Girls Rock!
 Camp Aotearoa is registered with the New Zealand Companies Office as an Incorporated Society.

-GR!CA is based on the kaupapa of the Rock n Roll Camps for Girls, which started in Portland Oregon in 2000, and now is a global initiative for *young women.
+GR!CA is based on the kaupapa of the Rock n Roll Camps for Girls, which started in Portland Oregon in 2000, and now is a global initiative for young women, trans and gender non-conforming youth.